Day - 1 » Mumbai - Cochin

 Day - 4 » Puthenkayal

-Explore the surrounding area in the company of your hosts or simply relax and enjoy the serene and peaceful surroundings.
+Explore the surrounding area in the company of your hosts or simply relax

 Day - 5 » Puthenkayal - Alleppey